FizaTM/harus_tidy/README.md

 ## Steps 1-5
 ### 1. Merge the training and the test sets to create one data set.
 Use [run_analysis.R](https://github.com/rogerfischer/harus_tidy/blob/master/run_analysis.R), steps 1.1. to 3.1.
-First cbind subject, y and X, then rbind train and test to get to X, the complete dataset with 10'299 observations and 563 variables
+First cbind X, y and subject (the latter two at the end to keep the variable order the same as the variable names), then rbind train and test to get to X, the complete dataset with 10'299 observations and 563 variables

+### 2.